-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

-When we were first married, our finances made it difficult for us to go out very often, so date night was often spent playing games at home.
+When Brett and I were first married, our finances made it difficult for us to go out very often, so date night was often spent playing games at home.
 We also really love playing games as part of Family Home Evening.
 While there are some card games that work well with two players, there are fewer board games that don’t need four or more people to play.
 (That should be a good excuse to invite another couple over to double with us, but we’re both introverts, so it hasn’t happened yet…) Thankfully, some very thoughtful friends gave us some fabulous two-player games as wedding gifts, and we both brought a few to the game table ourselves.

 If you’re a couple sans kids or acquaintances to play with—or, if you’re looking for a great wedding gift for a couple soon to tie the knot—here are ten awesome games that are perfect for two players.

 AzulI actually haven’t played Azul with Brett yet, but I played it with friends when I went down to UT for Pioneer Day and I’ve been eager to add it to our collection ever since.
 With artwork based on the azulejo tiles of Portugal, Azul is both visually appealing and fun to play.
 Each player tries to be the first to fill up a row or column in their tile repository by collecting groups of matching tiles—but since there are lots of opportunities to earn points, crossing the finish line first isn’t a guarantee that you’ll win.
 It moves very quickly: the whole game can be completed in about 20 minutes, making it easy to play several rounds or getting you warmed up for other games.
 I also just learned that there’s a sequel to Azul called Stained Glass of Sintra and I would love to try that one, too!

 BoldBold is a matching game for big kids.
 Instead of just trying to match identical images, you can match cards that share the same color, size, icon, or pattern.
 If you successfully make a match, you can turn over another card.
 If it matches, too, you can keep going.
 The more cards that match, the higher your points—but look out!
 If you turn over a card that doesn’t match, you lose everything you’ve gained so far, and now your opponent knows where all of those matches are… It’s fun, it’s fast paced, and it’ll keep you on your toes.

 CarcassonneI was first introduced to Carcassonne by my pals Leslie and Jackie.
 We would gather a group of friends to play this almost every night when we worked at Philmont together.
 Then, when Leslie and I backpacked across Europe together, we made a point of visiting the medieval city the game is named after.
 Carcassonne is kind of a hybrid between Settlers of Catan and Risk.
 Each player takes turn adding tiles to the “board.”
 Tiles can have any combination of roads, cities, monasteries, and fields, which players can claim for points.
 Because the board is built as you go along, no two games are ever the same.
 Depending on the group you’re with, a game can take 30 minutes to an hour or more.
 This one is a favorite for our household, and we’d love to add some expansion packs.

-Labyrinth is a game that’s constantly changing.
+LabyrinthLabyrinth is a game that’s constantly changing.
 Each player tries to be the first to navigate the maze and collect magical items and characters.
 At the beginning of each turn, however, a spare tile is used to shift a row or column of the game board, changing the layout.
 The game requires strategy and thinking ahead, and competition can be fierce as players block each other or push each other off the board.
 Game play takes 20-30 minutes.

-Othello is another game that takes strategy and foresight.
+OthelloOthello is another game that takes strategy and foresight.
 Each player takes turns stealing the other player’s tiles by trapping them with their own color.
 When no more moves can be made, whichever color dominates the board wins.
 It’s a relatively quick game unless you like to take your time thinking about each move—and trust me, you’ll want to think it through.
 But even if you take your time, you’ll want to start a new game right away.
 Brett and I often spend a couple of hours just playing back-to-back games of Othello because we enjoy it so much.

-Rock Me Archimedes requires planning and a steady hand.
+Rock me ArchimedesRock Me Archimedes requires planning and a steady hand.
 Players take turns trying to move their marbles from one end of the teeter-totter board to the other without it touching the table—or, at least, that’s basic play.
 The nice thing about this game is that once you know how the board moves, you can get creative and add extra challenges for yourself or make up house rules—they’re actually encouraged in the instructions!
 We like to play a regular round first and then follow it with countless rounds inspired by the question, “What would happen if…?”